dart-lang/site-www/src/_guides/language/effective-dart/style.md

 {% endprettify %}

+### PREFER using `_`, `__`, etc. for unused callback parameters.

+Sometimes a callback you give to an API is passed an argument that you don't use in the body of the function.
+In that case, it is idiomatic to name the unused parameter `_`.
+If there are multiple unused parameters, use additional underscores to avoid name collisions: `__`, `___`, etc.

+{:.good}
+<?code-excerpt "misc/lib/effective_dart/style_good.dart (unused-callback-params)"?>
+{% prettify dart tag=pre+code %}
+futureOfVoid.then((_) {
+  print("Operation complete.");
+});
+{% endprettify %}

+This guideline is only for *anonymous and local functions* since those are usually immediately passed to some other API whose expected function type makes it clear what the unused parameter represents.
+Top-level functions and method declarations don't have that context, so should name their parameters.
+This way, someone reading the code knows what that parameter is for, even if not actually used.

 ### DON'T use a leading underscore for identifiers that aren't private.

 Dart uses a leading underscore in an identifier to mark members and top-level